-The prison was given an inspection around Christmas and New Year 2014/5 and their report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in August 2019 and the report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Kirklevington Grange, Report on an unannounced inspection of HMP Kirklevington Grange (12–23 August 2019)

 - HMP Kirklevington Grange (PDF, 726.44 kB), Report on an unannounced inspection of HMP Kirklevington Grange (15 – 19 December 2014; 5 – 9 January 2015)

 - HMP Kirklevington Grange, Announced inspection of HMP Kirklevington Grange (9 – 13 May 2011)

 - HMP Kirklevington Grange, Unannounced short follow-up inspection of HMP Kirklevington Grange (9-12 March 2009)